aptos-labs/aptos-core/developer-docs-site/docs/community/contributions/remix-ide-plugin.md

 This steps assumes you are using the WELLDONE Wallet.
 Follow [the manual](https://docs.welldonestudio.io/wallet/manual/) to install the wallet and create an account for the Aptos blockchain.
 Once that is done, follow these steps:

-1. Choose a network (e.g. devnet) in the dropdown at the top of the main tab.
+1. Choose a network (e.g. devnet) in the dropdown menu at the top of the main tab.
 1. Go into the **Settings** tab of your wallet and activate **Developer Mode**.

 Now in the Remix UI click the **Connect to WELLDONE** button to connect to the **WELLDONE Wallet**.